AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 2.2-Chemical Aspects of Groundwater.md

 \ce{NH4^+ + 2O2 -> NO3^- + 2H^+ + H2O} \tag{3.39}
 $$

 This process, in which protons are released and thus acidification occurs, is called [[Nitrification]].
 Because Dutch farmland is usually well-drained, nitrogen is almost exclusively present as nitrate.
 However, when there is a shallow water table acidic conditions prevail because the diffusion rate of oxygen is particularly low in water.
 Under such conditions nitrate is being converted to the harmless nitrogen gas, which disappears into the atmosphere (the atmosphere consists for about 80% of nitrogen gas).
+This nitrogen decomposition process is called [[Denitrification]]:

+$$
-This nitrogen decomposition process is called [[Denitrification]]: $$\ce{4NO3- + 5CH2O -> 2N2 ^ + H2CO3^- + 2H2O} \tag{3.40} $$
+\ce{4NO3- + 5CH2O -> 2N2 ^ + H2CO3^- + 2H2O} \tag{3.40}
+$$

 In this equation organic matter is presented in simplified form as $\ce{CH2O}$.
 Denitrification appears for example after inundation with river water or in wet nature reserves.
 As a by-product of denitrification, $\ce{N2O}$ (laughing gas) is formed.
 This is harmful gas because it also contributes to the greenhouse effect.
 Denitrification has a positive effect on the quality of groundwater, but this process does contribute to another environmental problem.

 To remove nitrate from the groundwater a high water table is desirable.
 However, the risk of a high water table in periods of high precipitation is that manure is transported into the ditches.
 Furthermore, a high water table can lead to increased leaching of P towards groundwater under weakly acid to neutral conditions, because iron-phosphate complexes become unstable.

 Drinking water companies are especially worried about excessive nitrate concentrations.
 The nature of sediment through which the water flows strongly influences whether nitrate is broken down or not.

 In the groundwater nitrate can be reduced by pyrite ($\ce{FeS2}$) or organic matter (Equation 3.40).
 Marine deposits contain more pyrite than fluvial or glacial deposits.
 This is correlated with the high sulphate concentration of seawater, which serves as the source of sulphur in the formation of pyrite.
 In aeolian depositions which are not "buried", such as cover sand, no pyrite is found.
+In the reduction process of pyrite by nitrate, nitrogen gas is formed again:

+$$
-In the reduction process of pyrite by nitrate, nitrogen gas is formed again: $$\ce{2FeS2 + 6NO3^- + 4H2O -> 2Fe(OH)3 + 3N2 ^ +4SO4^{2-} + 2H^+} \tag{3.41} $$
+\ce{2FeS2 + 6NO3^- + 4H2O -> 2Fe(OH)3 + 3N2 ^ +4SO4^{2-} + 2H^+} \tag{3.41}
+$$

 This chemical equation (chemical denitrification) is one explanation as to why low nitrate concentrations are often found in the groundwater under fertilised soils containing pyrite, although in combination with high sulphate concentrations and a low pH.
 In case lime is present, the produced acid can be neutralised (equation 3.37).

 >[!Important]
 >Hence, groundwater rich in calcium and sulphate can indicate over-fertilisation.

 The rate of many (bio-)chemical formation and decomposition processes is proportional to the concentrations in the solution.
 We call this a "linear" reaction, or a "first-order reaction".
 The rate of chemical denitrification (eq.
-3.14) is proportional to the nitrate concentration ($\text{d}C / \text{d}t) \sim C$) and can thus be described as a first-order decomposition process: $$C = C_0e^{- \alpha \, t} \tag{3.42} $$
+3.14) is proportional to the nitrate concentration ($\text{d}C / \text{d}t) \sim C$) and can thus be described as a first-order decomposition process:

+$$
+C = C_0e^{- \alpha \, t} \tag{3.42}
+$$

 With:
 - $C$ being the nitrate concentration at time $t$ (e.g. mg / l)
 - $C_0$ being the nitrate concentration at time $t=0$ (e.g. mg / l)